Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working With Bash Shell/Processes.md

                 l    is multi-threaded (using CLONE_THREAD, like NPTL pthreads do)
                 +    is in the foreground process group ...
+    ```

+## View Processes
+- <code> ps</code> : Displays processes associated with the current terminal session.
+    - <code> ps x</code> : Displays all processes running on the system.
+    - <code> ps aux</code> : Displays detailed information about all processes running on the system, including processes owned by other users.
+- <code> top</code> : Display information about running processes in real-time.

+    ```bash
     ## ps by default
     dev@dev: ps
         PID TTY          TIME CMD